LSU set to hold virtual forum on student safety following alleged rape on campus

 On Nov.
 2, police arrested a man who allegedly raped a woman at gunpoint inside an LSU dorm hall.
 Earlier this year, LSU campus saw reported kidnappings and armed robberies.

+"I would probably just phone a friend, I don't really have that much trust in using the app or things like that."

+Kelso went on to provide some recommendations, "Some places have actual call buttons on campus, that you can run to and press, alerting police immediately."

-The forum will be held virtually via Microsoft Teams.
-Viewers are able to send questions for the speakers to review, but who those speakers are those speakers was not clear prior to the meeting.
+The forum will be held virtually via Microsoft Teams, viewers are able to send questions for the speakers to review.
+Spokesman Ernie Ballard says LSU Police, Student Government, Student Affairs and the Office of Emergency Preparedness will be featured in the speaking series.

+Ballard says, another issue they plan on discussing, is misinformation that has surface regarding serious crime cases.
+He says, some parents and students have spread misinformation on social media.
+LSU plans on addressing how social media rumors happen.

+Ballard said "Parents should look for official LSU information and tips." something they'll further detail, during the forum.

 Click here to join the meeting.